Continual Adaptation of Vision Transformers for Federated Learning: Method

 \section{Method}

 In this section, we describe our novel approach called HePCo (\textbf{H}eterogenous \textbf{P}rompt \textbf{Co}nsolidation) which tackles forgetting and heterogeneity using a data-free distillation strategy applied in the model's latent space.
-Knowing the limitations of FedAvg under non-IID data partitioning, we propose to fine-tune the global model at server side by distilling knowledge from the accumulated client models.
+Knowing the limitations of FedAvg under non-IID data partitioning, we propose to fine-tune the global model at server side by distilling knowledge from client models.
 However, unlike prior CFL works, we first propose to leverage the current state of art \textit{prompting methods} in continual learning.
 Such methods optimize learnable parameters that augment the input to a transformer model (prompt tuning) or its underlying attention mechanism (prefix tuning).
-These methods have been shown to obtain strong performance without requiring rehearsal.
-More importantly, applying prompting schemes at the client level can combat inter-task forgetting because such prompts do not destroy information in the frozen model's weights.
-As a result, prompts provide privacy-preserving information that can be combined at the server in a more effective manner.
+These methods have been shown to obtain strong performance in traditional rehearsal-free continual learning settings.
+These prompting-based approaches \cite{wang2022learning,smith2022coda} can be thought of implicit mechanisms to isolate model parameters across tasks.
+Implementing a prompting scheme at the client level can thus prevent forgetting of past tasks while efficiently adapting to new tasks.